siddhpatil6/AndroidInterviewAdvance/README.md

 <h3>• How can two distinct Android apps interact? </h3>

-Intents:
+Intents: <br>
 Apps can communicate with each other using intents.
 An app can send an intent to request an action from another app, such as opening a specific activity or sharing data.
-The receiving app can then handle the intent and respond accordingly.
+The receiving app can then handle the intent and respond accordingly. <br>

-Content Providers:
+Content Providers: <br>
 Content providers allow apps to share data with each other.
 An app can define a content provider to make its data accessible to other apps.
-Other apps can then query or modify this data using content resolver methods.
+Other apps can then query or modify this data using content resolver methods. <br>

-Broadcasts:
+Broadcasts:  <br>
 Apps can send broadcast messages to notify other apps of events or trigger actions.
-Apps can register to receive specific broadcasts using intent filters.
+Apps can register to receive specific broadcasts using intent filters. <br>

-Bound Services:
+Bound Services:  <br>
 Apps can bind to a service provided by another app to interact with it.
-This allows for more complex and ongoing interactions between apps.
+This allows for more complex and ongoing interactions between apps. <br>

-Shared Preferences:
+Shared Preferences:  <br>
 Apps can use shared preferences to store and retrieve small amounts of data in key-value pairs.
-If two apps use the same shared preferences file, they can share data through this mechanism.
+If two apps use the same shared preferences file, they can share data through this mechanism. <br>

-File Sharing:
+File Sharing:  <br>
-Apps can share files with each other using file providers or by writing to a shared directory that both apps have access to.
+Apps can share files with each other using file providers or by writing to a shared directory that both apps have access to. <br>

 It's important to note that some of these methods require permissions and may have security implications.
-Apps should use these methods responsibly and follow best practices for inter-app communication.
+Apps should use these methods responsibly and follow best practices for inter-app communication. <br>

 <h3>• Is it possible to run an Android app in multiple processes? </h3>

 Yes, it is possible to run an Android app in multiple processes.
 This can be achieved by setting the android:process attribute in the <application> tag of the app's manifest file.
-By doing this, you can specify a different process name for components of your app, such as activities, services, or broadcast receivers, allowing them to run in separate processes.
+By doing this, you can specify a different process name for components of your app, such as activities, services, or broadcast receivers, allowing them to run in separate processes. <br>

 However, it's important to note that running an app in multiple processes can have implications for performance and resource usage.
-Each additional process consumes memory and CPU resources, so it's generally recommended to use multiple processes only when necessary and to carefully consider the trade-offs involved.
+Each additional process consumes memory and CPU resources, so it's generally recommended to use multiple processes only when necessary and to carefully consider the trade-offs involved. <br>

 </h3>• What is AIDL?
 Enumerate the steps in creating a bounded service through AIDL.? </h3> <br>